Buffalo Bills vs. Miami Dolphins NFL Week 8 Odds, Plays and Insights for October 31, 2021

 Over/under insights

-- Buffalo and its opponents have gone over the current 49.5-point total in four of seven games (57.1%) this season.
+- Buffalo and its opponents have combined to put up more than 49.5 points in four of seven games this season.

 - So far this season, 42.9% of Miami's games (3/7) have had more combined points than Sunday's over/under of 49.5.

-- Sunday's over/under is 2.4 points lower than the two team's combined 51.9 points per game average.
+- The combined points per game average of the two teams, 51.9, is 2.4 points more than Sunday's over/under.

-- These two squads combine to allow 45.9 points per game, 3.6 fewer than this contest's over/under.
+- This contest's total is 3.6 points greater than the 45.9 these two squads combine to surrender per game this season.

 - Bills games this season feature an average total of 49.8 points, a number 0.3 points higher than Sunday's over/under.